anavrit/Deep-Q-Learning-Networks/REPORT.md

 ![Trained Agent][image1]

 #### 1. Deep Q-Network (DQN)
 The [Deep Q-Network] (https://storage.googleapis.com/deepmind-media/dqn/DQNNaturePaper.pdf) was introduced by Mnih et al. in a 2015 paper titled 'Human-level control through deep reinforcement learning' in Nature.
-As in Markov Decision Processes (MDPs) the goal of the agent is to interact with the environment by selecting actions in a way that maximizes future rewards.
+As in Markov Decision Processes (MDPs) the goal of the agent is to interact with the environment by selecting actions in a way that maximizes future discounted rewards.
 At each time-step the agent selects an action from the set of legal game actions and receives a future state and reward from the environment.
 Using Q-learning with a deep neural network as a nonlinear function approximator, the following modifications are made: (a) *Experience replay* that stores experiences and randomizes over the data, thereby removing correlations in the observation sequence and smoothing over changes in the data distribution; and (b) *Iterative updates* that adjusts the action-values towards target values that are only periodically updated, thereby reducing correlations with the target.

 The algorithm in full is shown below: